 Steve "Mac" McFarland is one of the most talented and hardworking professional outdoor instructors in America.
 Whether he's working with fly fishermen in Utah during the summer or skiing backwards with his Deer Valley ski clients in the winter, Mac's 25+ years of expertise invariably lead to miraculous results.
 You won't find a more dedicated, patient instructor anywhere, and the School of Trout is proud to have Mac on board for our 2018 class.

 Todd's love affair with trout started more than 50 years ago on the stream that ran by his parents' home.
 He spent years guiding anglers on the Henry's Fork, the Madison, the Yellowstone and other western rivers before becoming the fly fishing columnist for one of America's top fish & game magazines, Sporting Classics.
-A long-time outdoor writer, Todd has contributed to Fly Fisherman, Fly Rod & Reel, American Angler, Field & Stream, Sports Afield, Shooting Sportsman, The Flyfisher, Retriever Journal, Hatch Magazine, The Flyfish Journal, MidCurrent, Fish & Fly, Salmon & Steelhead Journal, Angling Trade, Fly Fishing & Tying Journal, Montana Outdoors, Fly Tackle Dealer, Big Sky Journal, Writers on the Range, Forbes, and the NY Times.
+A long-time outdoor writer, Todd has contributed to Fly Fisherman, Fly Rod & Reel, American Angler, Field & Stream, Sports Afield, Shooting Sportsman, The Flyfisher, Retriever Journal, Hatch Magazine, The Flyfish Journal, MidCurrent, Fish & Fly, Salmon & Steelhead Journal, Angling Trade, Fly Fishing & Tying Journal, Montana Outdoors, Fly Tackle Dealer, Big Sky Journal, Writers on the Range, Forbes, Men's Journal and the NY Times.
 He was also instrumental in producing the short Conservation Hawks films Cold Waters, Chrome and Convergence for the Fly Fishing Film Tour.
 Todd heads the School of Trout.